Top U.S. movie rental chain Blockbuster

 We do not intend to file for bankruptcy, Raskopf told Reuters.

-Instead, the law firm will assist with our ongoing financial and capital raising initiatives, she said, including restructuring $328 million in debt, comprising a term loan and a revolving credit facility due in August.
+Instead, the law firm will assist with our ongoing financial and capital raising initiatives, she said, including restructuring a $328 million term loan and a revolving credit facility due in August.